Last Updated on 17 January 2026 by Cycloscope

 Climate in Poland

-The beginning of autumn, during the months of September and October, is characterized by sunny days and mild temperatures.
-In November the cold and the rain begin and from December to February the snowfalls are very frequent.
+The beginning of autumn, in September and October, is characterized by sunny days and mild temperatures.
+In November, the cold and rain begin, and from December to February, snowfall is widespread.

-The average temperatures vary a lot depending on the region, the north-eastern part (on the border with Belarus) and the south-eastern part (bordering Ukraine) are the colder ones, with average temperatures several degrees lower than the rest of the country.
-The Baltic coast and the southern part of Poland are those with milder winters, although the Baltic experiences strong winds throughout the year.
+Average temperatures vary widely by region.
+The north-eastern part (on the border with Belarus) and the south-eastern part (bordering Ukraine) are the colder ones, with average temperatures several degrees lower than the rest of the country.
+The Baltic coast and southern Poland have milder winters, though the Baltic experiences strong winds year-round.

 Best season to cycle in Poland

-The summer, especially the months of July and August is perfect for those who love warm days and nights.
-It’s also the best season to cross the generally colder areas and the mountains with a favorable climate.
+The summer, especially July and August, is perfect for those who love warm days and nights.
+It’s also the best season to cross the generally colder areas and the mountains, as the weather is favorable.

 Cycling the Roads of Poland

-We have often heard of narrow and busy roads and careless drivers, but we did not have any problems with our itinerary in Poland.
+We have often heard about narrow, busy roads and careless drivers, but we did not have any problems with our itinerary in Poland.

-We have however cycled the less inhabited part of the country but the roads are mostly new and have an emergency lane that can be used by bicycles, also approaching villages or bigger cities there is always a dedicated cycle path.
+We have, however, cycled the less inhabited part of the country, but the roads are mostly new and have an emergency lane that can be used by bicycles.
+Approaching villages or bigger cities, there is always a dedicated cycle path.

-Most cycling routes are on secondary roads, dedicated cycling paths are mostly found near the towns.
-Those small roads are often open to motorized traffic but you’ll mostly be alone.
-Sticking to a cycle route, while it might take away a bit of sense of adventure, will ensure you a relaxing ride.
+Most cycling routes are on secondary roads; dedicated cycling paths are mostly found near the towns.
+Those small roads are often open to motorized traffic, but you’ll mostly be alone.
+Sticking to a cycle route, while it might take away a bit of sense of adventure, will ensure you have a relaxing ride.

-Some routes can pass on unpaved sections, sometimes these can be either sandy or muddy; keep that in mind if there has recently been any strong rainfall.
+Some routes pass through unpaved sections; these can be either sandy or muddy.
+Keep that in mind if there has recently been any substantial rainfall.

-As for the cycling rules in Poland, mind that all the bikes need to have front and rear lights, according to the law they should be visible at least from 150 meters but you’ll hardly meet a police officer wanting to fine you for that.
+As for the cycling rules in Poland, note that all the bikes need to have front and rear lights; according to the law, they should be visible at least from 150 meters, but you’ll hardly meet a police officer wanting to fine you for that.
 Also, a bell would be mandatory.

-Riding the bike after drinking alcohol is forbidden and keep in mind that the limit in Poland is 0.2 so even a small beer is enough, the chances of getting checked in the countryside are slim, but we know for sure it can happen in cities, such as Warsaw or Krakow.
+Riding a bike after drinking alcohol is forbidden, and keep in mind that the limit in Poland is 0.2.
+Hence, even a small beer is enough; the chances of getting checked in the countryside are slim, but we know it can happen in cities such as Warsaw or Krakow.

 Bike shops and repairmen in Poland

 Bicycle shops are usually well equipped, with most Shimano base parts, SRAMs, and other international brands.
-Outside big cities though, do not generally expect a very wide choice, it would be better to travel on bicycles requiring standard spares, which can be found all over the place.
+Outside big cities, though, do not generally expect an extensive choice; it would be better to travel on bicycles requiring standard spares, which can be found all over the place.

-However, if you need special spare parts, bring them with you, otherwise, you may have to order them and consequently lose several days of waiting.
+However, if you need special spare parts, bring them with you; otherwise, you may have to order them, which could mean waiting several days.
 Most tubes and tires are 700cc.

-Basic tools can be found along the main cycle trails, in the form you can see in the picture below.
+Basic tools can be found along the main cycle trails, as shown in the picture below.

 Cycling Community and Critical Mass in Poland

 In the Polish countryside, cycling is still seen as a means of transportation for poor people.
-In the city, however, there are many fans and many people who use the bike every day to go to work and run errands.
+In the city, however, there are many fans and many people who use bikes every day to get to work and run errands.

-In some cities, particularly in Warsaw, Critical Mass is frequently organized, often attracting more than a thousand cyclists.
-The Critical Mass in Warsaw is the biggest event of its kind in Central Europe and probably one of the biggest in the world.
+In some cities, particularly Warsaw, Critical Mass is frequently organized, often attracting more than 1,000 cyclists.
+The Critical Mass in Warsaw is the largest event of its kind in Central Europe and one of the largest in the world.

 If you are in Warsaw on the last Friday of the month, take a look at 18.00 in Plac Zamkowy (Zamkowy Square), in the historic city center, and take part!
 Here you can find the contacts.